CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 On line 3, remove the statement `$db = 'MyDatabase';`.
 Execute the program.
 What are the error messages?

-- Undefine varibale: `db` on line 4
+- Undefine variable: `db` on line 4

 - Undefined variable: `db` on line 9